Eoin Bradley: Personal life

 Bradley's family is from Glenullin near Garvagh, with Eoin himself now living in Kilrea.
+Eoin plays football for glenullin but he has never lived there.
 He went to secondary school at St. Pat's College in Maghera.

 His brother Paddy and cousin Gerard O'Kane both also play for Derry.
 His father Liam is former manager of Antrim.
 Eoin's uncle Gabriel Bradley won the Ulster Championship twice with Derry in 1975 and 1976.

 Bradley was banned from driving motor vehicles for 16 months after consuming three times the drink drive limit and crashing into a parked car.
 After the crash, he fought with the owner of the car then went into the bar and continued drinking.

 On one occasion he received a six-match ban for head butting a player on an opposing team.

 He has also been found guilty in a court of law in Limavady of punching referee Declan O'Connor in the face.
 He was bound over to keep the peace for two years, fined £500 and ordered to pay £500 compensation to O'Connor.

 In 2017, Glenullin refused to play a league match against The Loup, citing ill feeling towards referee Declan O'Connor who had previously reported Bradley for assault.
 This cost the club three league points.

+In 2020, Bradley received a six-match ban for urinating on the sidelines of the Windsor Park pitch during an Irish Cup semi-final.

+Bradley was sole director of MM Builders Ltd. He was fined £190,456.70 over tax affairs.
+HMRC listed him in their list of "deliberate tax defaulters".
+The list, which is published several times a year, identifies companies and individuals who have received penalties for either deliberate errors in their tax returns or failure to comply with their tax obligations.
+Media contacted MM Builders Ltd about the penalty but there was no comment from the firm.

+In May 2025, Bradley was banned for driving for 2 months for speeding in his car.
+District Judge Nigel Broderick said the defendant had a "poor driving record".
+Bradley already had 9 penalty points on his driving license at this stage and narrowly avoided a harsher punishment.